-Program transitions - when groups of youth are rotating from one activity to the next, kids can get mixed up in groups or lost.
-It is a good idea to have a system in place for knowing which kids belong where at what time, and check that they are there.
+When groups of youth are rotating from one activity to the next, kids can get mixed up in groups or lost.
+It is a good idea to have a system in place for knowing which kids belong where at what time, and check they are there.